adamparker75/Ref_Report/README.md

 </div>

-The site was designed to be easy and straight forward to use.
+The app was designed to be easy and straight forward to use.
 I created a simple homepage with a small amount of information about how the site works, and also a link for new users to register an account. <br>
-The application is easy to navigate by either using the menu links in the header, or using the side navigation bar on smaller devices. <br>
+The app is easy to navigate by either using the menu links in the header, or using the side navigation bar on smaller devices. <br>
-I designed the site to have a consistent look to each page, the forms are the same throughout whether logging in or submitting a report, and each page has a familiar feel to it.
+I designed the app to have a consistent look to each page, the forms are the same throughout whether logging in or submitting a report, and each page has a familiar feel to it.

 ### _**Target Audience**_

-The application is aimed at but not restricted to the following users :
+The app is aimed at but not restricted to the following users :

 * Young amateur referees.
 * Senior amateur referees.